-Sharing our favorite taco meat recipe today!
-The only taco filling you’ll need for taco night.
+This is our favorite taco meat recipe, the only taco filling you’ll need for taco night.
 So simple to prepare and seasoned just right.
 This will quickly become a new favorite weeknight recipe.

 Easy Taco Meat Recipe